-Durham Food Hall will open later in 2018 or early in 2019 in the mixed-use Liberty Warehouse Apartments adjacent to Durham Central Park.
+Durham Food Hall will open in mid 2019 in the mixed-use Liberty Warehouse Apartments adjacent to Durham Central Park.
 The concept, headed up by Durham native Adair Mueller, will bring the vibe of NYC food-halls that Mueller fell in love with while living there, but highlight local vendors.

 Read on for everything you need to know about this upcoming spot.
 We'll keep this updated as we learn more!